vladcuzub/vladcuzub/README.md

-### About me   : Front-End Developer / learning now  Back-end...!
+### About me   : I am a Junior Frondend Developer with a bachelor's degree in law and multiple certifications in frontend development, including React.js Javascript, HTML, and CSS.
+I have a passion for creating responsive and user-friendly websites and applications.I am eager to learn new technologies and frameworks.

 ### Skills